 An attorney who specializes in Pa Estate Planning can help you create a complete plan to protect your spouse and children if you become unable to manage your financial affairs.
-Pa Estate Planning allows you to make decisions now so your wishes can be carried out if you die or become incapacitated.
+Estate planning allows you to make decisions now so your wishes can be carried out if you die or become incapacitated.

 A limited power of attorney restricts the permissible activities of the agent to a specific period of time.
 For instance, if you are in the military and are being deployed overseas for six months, you can set up a limited power of attorney with an individual you trust.
 That person may be granted access to your bank account so they can pay your mortgage or other monthly expenses while you are away from home.